Glossary of psychiatry: alogia

 Literally, this term means "not having words".
 The term may refer to either "poverty of speech" or "poverty of thought".
 In the former, speech, though adequate in verbiage, conveys very little information and may consist of stock phrases or vague references.
 In poverty of thought, by contrast, there is a far-reaching impoverishment of the entire thinking of the individual, who, as a result, says very little.
 It is typically a negative symptom of schizophrenia, although it may also be seen in advanced dementia.

+amenomania

+Amenomania (compound of Latin amoenus, "cheerful"; and Greek μανία, "madness") is a disused psychiatric diagnosis.

 amok

 The phrase "running amok" describes the behavior of an individual who is very agitated and may be at danger of causing harm to themselves or others.
 The syndrome of "Amok" is found in the DSM-IV TR.

 anhedonia

 Anhedonia refers to an inability to experience pleasure, and may be described as a feeling of emotional emptiness.
 It can be a negative symptom of schizophrenia.
 It also may be seen in severe depressive states and schizoid personality disorder.